- Financial Aid

 Medical Laboratory Technology Overview

-Applications for Medical Laboratory Technology will begin being accepted March 1, 2013 for Fall 2013 admissions.
-Please call the Admissions Office at 254-1921 extension 7577,887 or 7578 for more information or Click here for details on the Selection Criteria and Procedures for Allied Health Programs.
+Applications for Medical Laboratory Technology will begin being accepted March 3rd, 2014, for Fall 2014 admissions.
+Please call the Admissions Office at 254-1921 extension 7577, 7887 or 7578 for more information or Click here for details on Modified Competitive Allied Health Programs.

 Summary of Application Period and Process: